a3-Unibo/a3_thesis2020/README.md

 The codes are organized as follows:

 ### GH_CSharp
-The introduction to C# has been moved to anothe repo: [intro to C# in Grasshopper](https://github.com/Co-de-iT/CS-intro)
+The introduction to C# has been moved to a separated repo: [intro to C# in Grasshopper](https://github.com/Co-de-iT/CS-intro)

 ### GH_Intuition
 This folder contains some introductory iterative strategies developed with standard components + Anemone plug-in for a more intuitive approach